matslil/sisdel/sisdel.md

 fails and no value is returned.
 Unless the current transaction handles this failure, this will cause the current transaction to fail as well.

-It is possible for the code to refer to the current transaction, and perform operations like checkpointing or applying restrictions on the current transaction.
-The most common type of restriction to apply to the current transaction is probably security tokens.
+The code can add data to the current transaction, which is typically used for security tokens.
+This way of supplying arguments to an operator is useful since some operators might not care about security tokens and will therefore not forward them, but the transaction itself will.

+A security check can then let a transaction fail due to failing security check.
+Failing a transaction is similar to generating an exception in object oriented languages.

 ### Module
 A Sisdel application is built out of one or more modules.
 The